jaytimm/hollr/README.md

 # hollr

-An R package offering a unified interface for text completion through local and cloud-based LLMs, with a particular emphasis on text annotation tasks.
+An R package providing a unified interface for text completion via local and cloud-based LLMs, tailored for text annotation tasks.

 #### Features